Disclaimer: I do not own Naruto.

 No Thanks Necessary

-Kiba Inuzuka tucked his small hands into his armpits to keep them warm as the eight-year-old darted along the shadows of the normally bustling streets of Konoha.
-With practiced ease, he slipped through streets that grew increasingly narrow and disheveled as he moved towards the poorer area of town.
+Kiba Inuzuka tucked his small hands into his armpits to keep them warm as he darted along the shadows of the normally bustling streets of Konoha.
+With practiced ease, he slipped through streets that grew increasingly narrow and messier as he moved towards the poorer area of town.
+Here pot holes went unfilled and dirt that had been smashed down by traffic was never evened out by a genin team as a mission for public upkeep.
+The buildings could all do with a good clean, and, increasingly more common as he continued down his path, new windows and doors would not be remiss either.

-Arriving at his destination, he darted up rickety stairs towards the top floor.
-He moved to the last door at the end of the hall and raised his arm to knock out a specific rhythm against the old wood.
+Finally arriving at his destination, the boy darted up rickety stairs towards the top floor.
+He moved to the last door at the end of the hall and raised his arm to knock out a specific rhythm against the old wood, its painted color long since faded beyond a description.

 There was a shuffling noise inside and a quiet, "Kiba?" from within.